evilWicked/evil-asset-manager/README.md

 Dependencies
 ------------

-Other than other evil dependencies (included in the source) it utilises some of Sean Barrett's STB libraries https://github.com/nothings/stb which have also been included in the source.
+Other than other evil dependencies (included in the source) it utilises some of Sean Barrett's STB libraries https://github.com/nothings/stb and json for modern c++ from https://github.com/nlohmann/json which have also been included in the source.

 Built using C++11 std libraries.